Takehiko Furuta: Views

-An article by a denier of the "Higashinichiryu Sangokugunshi" was also published in the anti-communist magazine "Zembo.
+An article by a denier of the "Tsugaru soto sangunshi" was also published in the anti-communist magazine "Zembo.
 The biggest opponent of the argument was Yasumoto Yoshinori, a supporter of the Association for Creating New History Textbooks.
 On the other hand, Furuta once published an article in Bunka Hyoron, a Communist Party-affiliated magazine.
 Tomoharu Fujita, a close friend of Furuta, was also an ideologue of the "Philosophy Section of the Osaka Materialism Society.
 However, some believe that Furuta is not a so-called leftist thinker.

-Kazuhiko Kasaya, who defended Furuta by stating that the Wada family's "Kansei-genbara" documents "are all recognized as documents created during the Edo period" and "there is no one who does not consider these to be early modern documents," is a member of the Association for Textbook Improvement, a conservative group that is one of the successor organizations of the Association for Creating New History Textbooks.
+Kazuhiko Kasaya, who defended Furuta by stating that the Wada family's "Kansei-genbara" documents "are all recognized as documents created during the Edo period" and "there is no one who does not consider these to be early modern documents", is a member of the Association for Textbook Improvement, a conservative group that is one of the successor organizations of the Association for Creating New History Textbooks.

 Regarding World War II, which Japan fought in, he states that the Greater East Asia War, not the Pacific War or the Fifteen Years' War, is "the actual name in history.
 This is because, "Despite the 'name' of 'Greater East Asia Co-prosperity,' Japan invaded China and either 'insulted' the people of Asia or the people of other parts of the world who were in Asia, or 'insulted' the people of other parts of the world who were in Asia. and "slaughtered".
 As evidence of this, I would like to use this historical term without error or forgetting." but for examples of Furuta's use of the term, he refers to the Second Sino-Japanese War as the Japan-China Incident, In his conversation with Hisanosuke Yasukawa, he used the terms "Pacific War (Greater East Asia War)" and "Greater East Asia War" together thorough.

 He claims that Emperor Jimmu is real, which is often regarded as Taboo in the academic world.
 This is the same view as that of his opponent, Yasumoto Yoshinori.
 (As to why the number of years of reign cannot be taken for granted, Furuta argues for a doubled chronology, while Yasumoto's argument is inspired by his own theory.
 (He points out that this is not the case.)
 In Furuta's case, Emperor Jinmu is regarded as a local Gōzoku, an offshoot of the Kyushu dynasty.

 He was close to conservative politicians such as Sadao Hirano and was once considered an "anti-Koreanist.
 He also supports the enshrinement of Class A war criminals at Yasukuni Shrine.
 However, he also says that the war dead who fought on the side of Saigo's army in the Satsuma Rebellion and American soldiers who died in the Greater East Asia War should also be enshrined.